 How does a bill become law in Texas?

+Each bill starts off as either a house bill or a senate bill, sometimes even both (to increase the chances of getting a bill passed).
 A bill must go through introduction, committee action, and floor action in order to move on to the other house.
 Once a bill has passed through all three actions in both the House and the Senate, the bill is passed to the enrollment phase i.e. The Governor’s Desk to be signed and become law or vetoed.